Danweel/ProjectViolenceDocs/docs/src/index.rst

 Welcome to TheViolenceDocs's documentation!
 ===========================================

-For now, all entries will refer to example project "Lumache", but will be later updated to point to Fred's tool instead.
-EXAMPLE:

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`usage` section for how to use the Tool, including how to :ref:`install <installation>` the script into Blender.

 .. toctree::